killo431/magix-extension/README.md

 ### 🌐 **Discover & Share**
 - Browse public modifications
 - Install with one click
-- See install counts
+- See install counts & usage stats
-- Filter by website
+- Filter by website domain

 </td>
 <td width="50%">

 ### 🔐 **Secure by Design**
-- BYO API keys
+- BYO API keys (no subscription)
 - No tracking or analytics
 - Open source code
 - Row-level security in DB